MarcoIeni/release-plz/docs/src/github/update.md

 # Keep the action up-to-date

-To receive Dependabot updates when a new version of a GitHub action (including release-plz) is available, add the following to your `.github/dependabot.yml`:
+To receive Dependabot updates when a new version of a GitHub action (including release-plz) is available, add the following to your `/.github/dependabot.yml` file:

 ```yaml
 version: 2